bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 the fine-tuning uses a lower learning rate so you retain a substantial portion of the learning of the pre-trained model.

-The above "alignment" step is a form of fine tuning where the base language model is only good at predicting the next token, while fine-tuning gives it the ability to follow instructions and respond as humans would expect.
+The above "alignment" step is a form of fine-tuning where the base language model is only good at predicting the next token, while fine-tuning gives it the ability to follow instructions and respond as humans would expect.
 Other examples include training with more specific data for a task (e.g. Medical Q&A),